 Mary Flannery O'Connor at Georgia State College for Women

 Mary Flannery O'Connor attended Georgia State College for Women (now Georgia College & State University) during World War II under an accelerated three year program (1942 to 1945).
 O'Connor earned a B.A. in Social Science in 1945.
 She was editor of the literary magazine, TheCorinthian, her senior year.
 She also served on the yearbook and newspapers staffs.

 While O'Connor was a student at Georgia State College for Women, she was known for her humorous cartoons made from linoleum cuts.
-Her block print cartoons were published in the yearbook, the Spectrum; the newspaper, the Colonnade; and the literary magazine, the Corinthian.
+Her block print cartoons were published in the yearbook, The Spectrum; the newspaper, The Colonnade; and the literary magazine, The Corinthian.
 One yearbook describes her cartoons as "the bright spot of our existence."

 O'Connor served on the Honor Committee in 1944 as a sophomore representative.
 The Honor Committee is described in the Spectrum: "The purpose of the Committee is to encourage the individual student to assume the complete responsibility for her own personal reputation and honor and that of her fellow classmen."

-O'Connor graduated from Georgia State College for Women in 1945.
+O'Connor was graduated from Georgia State College for Women in 1945.
 She left Milledgeville in September 1945 to attend the State University of Iowa in Iowa City.